IceVisLab/lab_wiki/responsibilities.md

 ### Lab Meetings
 As mentioned above, showing up for lab meetings is important.
 Because of this, it’s perhaps useful to know when and where they are… **Wednesdays** at **10:30** in room **N120** (Bókastofa Sálfræðideildar), located on the first floor as you enter the building.

-For an idea of upcoming presentations in the lab meetings, we also have an open-for-editing google doc - [https://docs.google.com/spreadsheets/d/1SKEzrhTsw0zt-vZgYq-SRP9Z6b7BT7uwjNGDRN9nPw4/edit#gid=0](https://docs.google.com/spreadsheets/d/1SKEzrhTsw0zt-vZgYq-SRP9Z6b7BT7uwjNGDRN9nPw4/edit#gid=0)
+For an idea of upcoming presentations in the lab meetings, we also have an open-for-editing [Google doc](https://docs.google.com/spreadsheets/d/1SKEzrhTsw0zt-vZgYq-SRP9Z6b7BT7uwjNGDRN9nPw4/edit#gid=0)

 If you find yourself unable to attend in person, you can also join with the following zoom meeting ID – **695 1289 6619**.